Vinvin202020/scGPT_for_cell_density/README.md

 Dataset files should be placed in the following directory:

 scGPT_for_cell_density/run/data

+### Notebook Organisation
+---
+- run/**Cell_density_regression** : Full notebook demonstrating the use of the scGPT pipeline to predict cell density through a regression approach.
+- run/**Cell_density_classif** : Incomplete notebook where the cell density problem is approached as a classification task.
+- run/**Results_analysis** : Notebook where the results are analysed.
+- run/draft/**First_glimpse_at_the_data** :  Notebook for initial exploration of the spatial dataset.

 ### Tasks/Milestones:
 - **Get familiar with transcriptomics concepts and data** :